 In 2018 only, Zopa crosses the 3 million euros in lending, and become the most popular platform for peer-to-peer loan service.
 Now Zopa is about to open its own digital bank, which signifies its growth and platform trust.

 It is built on Python, Java, and C#, which make it a high-quality application because all the powerful and popular programming languages have been combined to create one platform.

 It is one of the leading fintech company which also provide lending services to funds new startups and business models.
 Here, the business model does not matter; you can apply for both small and big business loans.
 In vyze you get the best and satisfying solutions for your finance.

-It has many other applications, all the use cases we have provided here are the major ones, apart from these you can see Python in-game and desktop development.
-Web-development, Machine-learning, data science, startups and fintech are some prominent domains where you can easily find a job as a developer.
+Web-development, Machine-learning, data science, startups and fintech are some prominent domains where you can easily find a job as a Python Developer.
 You need to learn the additional tools if you want to land a job in a specific domain, core python is just a starting phase of python development, for a real job you need to master at least one primary tools or framework.

 You might be also interested in: